MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delay-receiving-feature-updates-from-deferred-channel-for-office-365-proplus.md

 description: "Provides IT Pros with the steps to delay receiving feature updates from Semi-Annual Channel, but still receive the most current security updates for a supported version"
 ---

-# Delay receiving feature updates from Semi-Annual Channel for Office 365 ProPlus
+# Delay receiving feature updates from Semi-Annual Channel for Microsoft 365 Apps

 Semi-Annual Channel provides Microsoft 365 Apps with new features for the Office apps, such as Word and Excel, twice a year, in January and July.
 If Office is configured to receive updates automatically from the Office Content Delivery Network (CDN), then you get these feature updates from Semi-Annual Channel automatically.